goodinc/citizen-ui/README.md

 * Use simple, consistent HTML patterns to make integration with templates easy.

-* Use simple, consistent CSS patterns so we can reuse selectors and save bandwidth.
+* Use simple, consistent CSS patterns so rules and selectors can be reused.